 This fez hails from a Grove located in San Francisco, CA. Based upon the construction and embroidery, it can be dated to sometime in the mid twentieth century.

 This piece represents an amazing and rare addition to the collection.
-As the fez states, this hat belonged to a Past Grand Chief Knight, or State President, of a Grand Circle of the United Ancient Order of Druids.
+As the fez states, this hat belonged to a Past Grand Chief Knight, or State President, of a Grand Chapter, known as the fun arm of the United Ancient Order of Druids.
 The fez came to the museum in a degraded state.
 But, after a good once over with a lint brush, much of the color was restored.
 This piece has some minor damage to the rhinestones, so discoloration to tassel, and major cracking to the sweatband.
 However, this fez is quite rare and is a valued addition to the collection, even with these flaws.
 Based on the date on the fez, this piece comes from the mid 1980’s.

 We were contacted by the Druids in California and provided with this additional information – “This is a standard issue fez given each year to the Past Grand Chief Knight of our Grand Chapter for that term year.
 This one Belonged to PGCK Thomas Durkee who served in that capacity in 1983 to 1984.
 He was a member of California Chapter in San Francisco.
 He has passed away.
 That Chapter has closed but we still have three local chapters in the state still in operation. ” Thanks go out to Mr. John Zeni, Past Noble Grand Arch, 2007-2008, Druids of California